emdgroup/baybe/docs/userguide/async.md

   operators, e.g. at different locations or in several reactors, some experiments might have been started, but are not ready when the next batch of recommendations is requested.
-  Without further consideration, the algorithm would be likely to recommend the pending measurements again, as it is unaware they were already started.
+  Without further consideration, the algorithm would be likely to recommend the pending experiments again, as it is unaware they were already started.
 - **Partial targets**: When dealing with multiple targets that require very different amounts of time to measure, the targets of previously recommended points might only be partially available when requesting the next batch of recommendations.
-Still, these partial measurements should ideally be considered when generating the recommendations.
+Still, these partial experiments should ideally be considered when generating the recommendations.

-## Pending Measurements

-With *pending measurements* we mean recommendations whose measurement process has been started, but not yet completed by time of triggering the next set of recommendations.
-This is not to be confused with a situation where the targets of a recommendation have been partially measured.
-A measurement is *pending* whenever one or more of its targets are not measured yet.
-Only once all the targets are available, the data point can be removed from `pending_experiments` and be provided via `measurements`.
+With *pending experiments* we mean experiments whose measurement process has been started, but not yet completed by time of triggering the next set of recommendations - this is typically the case when at least one of the configured targets has not yet been measured.

+There are two levels of dealing with such situations:
+1) **Marking experiments as pending**: If an experiment is not ready (meaning at least one target is not yet measured), it cannot be added as measurement.
+However, it can be marked as pending via `pending_experiments` in `recommend`.
+1) **Adding partial results**: If an experiment is partially completed (meaning at least one target has been measured), in principle we can already update the model with that partial information and add the partial measurement.

+## Marking Experiments as Pending

 To avoid repeated recommendations in the above scenario, BayBE provides the `pending_experiments` keyword.
 It is available wherever recommendations can be